 What is a Glowforge 3D Laser Printer?

 If you’ve never heard of Glowforge, be prepared to be amazed!
-It’s a desktop “3D Laser Printer,” which means it’s a machine that uses a tiny beam of light (laser) to cut, engrave, and score various materials.
-It’s a crafter’s dream (and it’s been mine for a really long time!)
-It is precise, impressive, and most importantly, user friendly.
+It’s a desktop “3D Laser Printer,” which means it’s a machine that uses a tiny but powerful focused beam of light (laser) to cut, engrave, and score various materials at the width of a human hair.

-What Can You Print on a Glowforge?
+What Can You Make With a Glowforge?

 What Materials Can You Use with a Glowforge?